brianhouse/sound_art/NEXT.md

 ideally, replace this with building something.

-electromagnetism is so central, we need to see an electromagnet.
+electromagnetism is so central, we also need to see an electromagnet.

 ## Editing / Arranging

 have a demo file for this!
 I did it without hearing anything, which was ridiculous

-importing multiple source files?

-normalize on export

 a chance to have mixing feedback is a bit important